Looking for inspiration for fun outside activities for your kids this summer?

 19. Water pistol target practice.

 We like to set up a ladder outside and line up empty tin cans on each rung.
-Of course, you could use a nerf-gun for this, too, but water is much more fun in summertime.
-Even a water hose with a spray gun attached would be awesome.
+Of course, you could use a nerf-gun for this, too, but water is much more fun in the summertime.
+Even a water hose with a spray gun attached works!

 20. Make a backyard water blob.